Key Takeaways

 Determine whether you need coverage

-Before shopping for quotes, assess whether you need professional indemnity coverage for your business.
-Some professions legally require it, while others mandate it through client contracts or industry bodies.
+Before shopping for quotes, assess whether you actually need professional liability coverage.
+Some professions legally require it, while others mandate it through client contracts or industry licensing boards.
+Check with your state's professional licensing board and review your client contracts to understand your requirements.

 2. 2